Coryton Power Station

 Coryton Power Station is a 732 MW Combined Cycle Gas Turbine (CCGT) gas-fired power station at Coryton, Thurrock, Essex, UK.

 History

 The site was part of the Coryton Refinery before its closure in 2012.
-Owned by Intergen, Coryton Power Station was built by Bechtel between 2000 and 2002, and cost £470 million.
+Owned by InterGen, Coryton Power Station was built by Bechtel between 2000 and 2002, and cost £470 million.
 It was commissioned in 2002 and is run by Coryton Energy Ltd.

-In January 2023, the power station was purchased by the Czech Creditas investment group from InterGen.
+The InterGen is owned by Sev.en Global Investments.

 Specification

 It is a CCGT type power station that uses natural gas.
 Gas is supplied to the site through a 7 km underground pipeline from an off-take from the National Grid Gas National Transmission System south of Stanford-le-Hope.
 It has two ABB Alstom GT26 gas turbines driving two electricity generators.
 Gas turbine exhaust gas is led to two heat recovery steam generators.
 These power one steam turbine, connected to a further generator.
 The station connects to the electricity National Grid at the nearby 400 kV Coryton South substation.